skatkov/devtui/README.md

 On Linux, **Wayland** requires `wl-clipboard` and **X11** requires `xclip` or `xsel` to be installed.

 Check your session type to correctly identify clipboard manager to use.

 ```
 echo $XDG_SESSION_TYPE
 # wayland or X11
 ```

 Windows should work, but currently is not tested.

-## Features
-- UUID Decoder
-- JSON Formatter
-- UUID Generator
-- Cron Job Parser
-- Number Base Converter
-- Markdown Renderer

-### in the works
-- SQL Formatter
-- YAML Formatter
-- JSON to GO converter
-- JSON to YAML converter
-- YAML to JSON converter
+Please see [Github Releases] (https://github.com/skatkov/homebrew-tap/releases) for a windows binary.

 ## Contact
 I love when people reach out, so please don't hesitate to do that.